kaufthem/project-18/README.md

 ### Project 10

-To run the project: Go to the api directory in the command line and enter:
+To run the project:

+First go to the api directory in the command line and enter:
 ```
 npm install
 ```